 Change of the Principal Resident

 To maintain eligibility to live in University apartments the principal resident can be changed between spouses or partners.
+Only actively enrolled students, visiting scholars, post-docs, or approved faculty/staff are eligible to become the principle resident.
 The principal resident change form is available in the main office in the Palmer Center.

 The check-in process is completed at the apartment area office.
 An apartment may be accepted before the assignment date only if cleaning and maintenance work is complete.
 Rent begins on the assignment date or on the date of check-in, if earlier than the assignment date.